h3itham/NTI-Final-Project-DevOps-Automation/README.md

     ```

 8. **Configure Jenkins and Install Plugins**: Manually configure Jenkins by accessing the Jenkins dashboard through your web browser.
 Install required plugins (Build Timestamp, Email Extension Template) and configure email section.
 9. **Create and Run Multibranch Pipeline**: Create a multibranch pipeline in Jenkins and configure it to pull source code from your repository.
-Run the pipeline to trigger the build, test, and deployment processes defined in your Jenkins pipeline.
+Run the pipeline to trigger the build and deployment processes defined in Jenkins pipeline.

+## 10. Ongoing Developments and Future Plans <a name="ongoing-developments"></a>

+In this section, I'll outline the upcoming additions and enhancements planned for the project:

+### 1. Create and Configure Domain Name with TLS Certificate

+I'm planning to integrate a custom domain name with a TLS certificate for the project.

+### 2. Implement AWS Load Balancer Controller Using Helm

+I'm currently working on integrating the AWS Load Balancer Controller into our Kubernetes cluster using Helm charts.
+This will simplify the management of Application Load Balancers (ALBs).

+### 3. Explore Argo CD Integration with Prometheus for Monitoring

+I'm exploring the implementation of Argo CD for continuous delivery and GitOps practices within the project.
+Additionally, I aim to integrate Prometheus for monitoring and alerting.